ayhem-b/Graduation_report/chaps/chpt2.typ

 #heading(level: 2, numbering: none)[Introduction]
 The main goal of this project's design is to create an organized and effective system that guarantees the smooth operation and integration of different parts.
 An overview of the system architecture, key elements, workflow, and technology is given in this chapter.
 In line with the project's goals, the design strategy seeks to achieve dependability, scalability, and usability.
+== Technologies Used

+- Frontend: HTML, CSS, JavaScript for an interactive user experience.

+- Backend: Django (Python) for handling data logic and system processes.

+- Database: PostgreSQL for structured and efficient data storage.

+- Industrial Communication:Node-RED and Snap7 to read PLC values and send updates to the web app.

+- HMI: WinCC Runtime Advanced for real-time machine monitoring and operator interaction.
+  #align(
+  center,
+  block[
+    #set align(left)
+    #highlight("Technologies used in the Project")
+  ],
+)
 == Hardware Architecture
 === Sorting Machine Prototype
 The system is built around a functional prototype of a sorting machine that classifies parts based on physical characteristics such as color and height.
 The machine includes: